rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 - Save/Restore state
 - Netplay!

-It's early days, but the key features are there and work is ongoing to make it more mature!
+It's early days, but the key features are there, and work is ongoing to make it more mature!

 [nes-bundler]: https://github.com/tedsteen/nes-bundler